Update: ‘CR-V retains title of the best-selling Honda’ section updated.

-2021 was the year of the all-new Honda HR-V compact SUV, and next year, the next generation 2023 Honda CR-V will break cover giving Honda customers in the United States brand new models in the compact SUV segment in addition to the sub-compact (with the new HR-V).
-Here’s what we know on the future iteration of America’s favorite crossover-SUV.
+The new generation 2023 Honda CR-V will break cover later this year, giving Honda customers in the United States brand new models in the compact SUV segment in addition to the sub-compact (with the new HR-V).
+Here’s what we know about the future iteration of America’s favorite crossover-SUV.

 The shape and styling of the next-gen Honda CR-V were revealed in spy photos shot in March 2021 (via Motor.1.com), and yet again when prototypes appeared on the European testing leg in August 2021 (via MotorAuthority.com).
 The snaps revealed quite a lot about the redesign.
 The familiar crossover shape will repeat, but it will be tougher and more assertive.
-The nose will likely be more upright, giving it a more aggressive presence.
+The nose is more upright, giving it an aggressive presence.

 Adding to the aggression will be slimmer headlamps that squint at the outer ends.
 A chrome strip should connect the upper edge of the lights.
 The radiator grille is likely to be hexagonal like that of the current model but in a new design.
-On the sides, the CR-V’s spy shots show a new trapezoidal quarter glass.
-The 2023 CR-V’s design could be like no CR-V before it: horizontal combination lamps instead of vertical or L-shaped lamps at the rear.
+On the sides, the spy shots show a new trapezoidal quarter glass.
 And the license plate?
 It would be on the upper portion of the tailgate.

-Above is a speculative rendering of the 2023 Honda CR-V by TopElectricSUV, reflecting these qualities.
+Above is a speculative rendering of the 2023 Honda CR-V by TopElectricSUV, reflecting the change in qualities.
 The front of the new CR-V is bolder and more powerful, as evident by a larger hood, a larger grille, and a more athletic bumper.
 A lowered roofline and a longer greenhouse should improve space and more natural light inside the cabin, respectively.
 Unlike the old model, the D-pillars don’t slant forward as much.
-With a more confident stance and an expanded interior, this new CR-V will change customer’s perspective about the crossover’s design and practicality.
+With a more confident stance and an expanded interior, this new CR-V will change customer’s perspectives about the crossover’s design and practicality.

 The 2023 Honda CR-V will have a simpler interior that aligns with the brand’s new philosophy – “Simplicity and something.”
-Honda may use a slimmer dashboard and clean up the CR-V’s center console by relocating the infotainment system screen and reducing the number of physical controls there.
-The company will likely mount the touchscreen panel atop the dashboard, making it more easily accessible to the driver and keeping the console clean.
+Honda should use a slimmer dashboard and clean up the CR-V’s center console, relocating the infotainment system screen and reducing the number of physical controls.
+The company will likely mount the touchscreen panel atop the dashboard, making it more easily accessible to the driver, while keeping the console clean.
 Another significant change should be the adoption of a 10.2-inch fully digital instrument cluster.
 It is safe to assume that wireless Apple CarPlay and wireless Android Auto will be available.

 Price & Release Date

-The 2023 Honda CR-V will probably arrive in American Honda showrooms in the final months of 2022.
-It should be available as a hybrid EV right from launch.
+The 2023 Honda CR-V should arrive in American Honda showrooms this fall.
+It will likely be available as a hybrid (self-charging) right from the launch.
 Expect prices to start at around USD 27,000 for the gasoline variant and around USD 32,000 for the hybrid variant, as it aims to catch up to the RAV4.

 2023 Honda CR-V FAQs